Customer Journey Map

 What is a customer journey map?

-A customer journey map (CJM) is a visual representation of a customer’s touch points when interacting with a company or a brand.
-A CJM includes every step along the buyer’s path, from initial awareness to post-purchase surveys.
+A customer journey map (CJM) is a visual representation of a customer’s touchpoints when interacting with a company or brand.
+A CJM covers every step of the buyer’s journey, from initial awareness to post-purchase surveys.

 Customer journey maps help businesses understand and improve the customer experience (CX).
 By mapping out the customer journey, companies find insights into their buyers’ goals and pain points.
 Then, they adjust their strategy to improve customer satisfaction.